Gloucester Road, Bristol

-Gloucester Road North is a road in Bristol, England.
+Gloucester Road is a road in Bristol, England.
 It runs through the suburbs of St. Andrew's, Bishopston and Horfield and is a part of the A38, a former coaching route north of Bristol to Filton and the M5 Motorway.

 The street is a focal point for local businesses, and is promoted by Bristol City Council as a centre of independent trade.
-The Bristol North Baths on Gloucester Road North were popular for most of the 20th century, and the location was used in filming for several television shows.
+The Bristol North Baths on Gloucester Road were popular for most of the 20th century, and the location was used in filming for several television shows.
 Numerous shops and bars have achieved popularity in the local press for their unique contribution to Bristol.
 Graffiti and stencil art is popular and encouraged by some business in the area.

 Geography

 The road is around 1.7 mi long.
 It starts at the junction with Cheltenham Road, Zetland Road and Elton Road.
 Cheltenham Road is spanned by a railway viaduct (known locally as "the Arches") carrying the Severn Beach Line south of this junction.
-The first property on Gloucester Road (1–3) is the Maplin electronics shop (due to close in 2018) where the, now culverted, Cutler's Mills Brook joins the Horfield Brook.
+The first property on Gloucester Road (1–3, currently occupied by an sustainability-focused co-working space called Future Leap) is at the site where the, now culverted, Cutler's Mills Brook joins the Horfield Brook.
 The difference between the two roads is further emphasised by the fact that Gloucester Road has the postal code of BS7 whilst Cheltenham Road is BS6.
 The road heads northeast through the suburbs of St. Andrew's, Bishopston and Horfield, ending at the edge of the 19th century Bristol County Borough by the site of Horfield Barracks.
 The road ahead through the suburbs is Filton Road, then Gloucester Road North towards the site of Filton Airport and the M5.

 The road is part of the A38, a cross-country route across England, though in this part of Bristol it is not a major through route.
 It is part of the Cotham, Redland and Gloucester Road Conservation Area, designated by Bristol City Council to conserve the local architecture and open space.
 Cycling and motorist groups have clashed about facilities on Gloucester Road; the former want a better provision of cycling lanes, while the latter would like better parking facilities.
 The situation has increased in the 2010s following Bristol becoming the first Cycling City in 2008 and encouraging more cycling.